Rico Henry: Brentford

 Henry began the 2019–20 season fully fit and signed a new four-year contract in August 2019.
-He made a career-high 51 appearances during the season, which culminated in defeat in the 2020 Championship play-off Final.
+He made a career-high 51 appearances during the season, which culminated in defeat in the 2020 Championship play-off final.
 By the time Henry's 2020–21 season was disrupted by a torn hamstring suffered in February 2021, he had appeared in all but one league match so far during the campaign.
 Henry returned for the end-of-season playoffs, but after making a substitute cameo in the semi-final first leg versus AFC Bournemouth, he was ruled out for the remainder of the season with a meniscus tear.
-In his absence, Brentford were promoted to the Premier League with victory in the 2021 Championship play-off Final.
+In his absence, Brentford were promoted to the Premier League with victory in the 2021 Championship play-off final.
 In recognition of his performances during the 2020–21 season, Henry was named in the PFA Championship Team of the Year.

 Henry began the 2021–22 Premier League season as an ever-present at left wing back and he scored in successive league matches in November 2021, which doubled his goalscoring tally for the club.
 In March 2022, Henry signed a new four-year contract, with the option of a further year and finished a mid-table 2021–22 season with 37 appearances and three goals.
+He improved his appearance tally to 39 appearances in all competitions during the 2022–23 season.

+Henry started the 2023–24 season as an ever-present in league matches, but he suffered an anterior cruciate ligament injury on his fifth appearance, in a 1–0 defeat to Newcastle United on 16 September 2023.
+He returned to full training in August 2024, but a "minor setback" the following month put his return to full training back to 4 October 2024.
+Following involvement in unpublicised behind closed doors matches, Henry returned to competitive match play with a start in a 1–0 FA Cup third round defeat to Plymouth Argyle on 11 January 2025.
+After one further appearance, he missed 2 1/2 months with a hamstring injury.
+After recovering, he made four appearances during the remainder of the 2024–25 season, all as a substitute.